-We have collaborated with the Frank Reidy Center, which is at Old Dominion University.
+We collaborate and plan to continue to collaborate with the Frank Reidy Center, which is at Old Dominion University.
 We have a license agreement with ODURF for certain or our intellectual property on which we are dependent for our research and future devices and products, and ODURF is one of our stockholders.
-We entered into a research agreement with ODURF in November 2014 pursuant to which Pulse Biosciences funded research at the Frank Reidy Center on NPES in accordance with pre-defined programs.
+We entered into a research agreement with ODURF in November 2014 pursuant to which Pulse Biosciences funds continued research at the Frank Reidy Center on NPES in accordance with pre-defined programs.
 Prior to and ending on the consummation of this offering, the company is obligated to engage ODURF for at least \$1.0 million per annum for sponsored research, which amount is reduced on a pro-rata basis for a partial year.
 Pulse Biosciences also obtains rights to the intellectual property resulting from the funded research pursuant to the license agreement.
 ODURF and EVMS is each a stockholder of our company as a result of the shares issued to acquire the EVMS/ODURF license agreement.
-As required by the research agreement with ODURF and EVMS, the company incurred \$1,062,960 and \$164,253, respectively, of research project and patent costs incurred, during the year ended December 31, 2015 and the quarter ending March 31, 2016, which are included as part of the company's research and development costs.
-The amounts due under this agreement have been fully paid as of the date hereof.